Longer life expectancies mean your retirement savings may need to last 20 years or more.

-The average life expectancy in the U.S. sits at roughly 78 years.1 And that’s just the average.
+The average life expectancy for a person who reaches age 65 in the U.S. is roughly 85 years.1 And that’s just the average.

 About one out of every three 65-year-olds today will live past age 90, and about one out of seven will live past age 95.2 If you plan on retiring in your 60s, as many people do, you still need to make your retirement savings last almost 30 years.
 That’s a lot of pressure to place on a traditional retirement account.

-Social Security retirement benefits will replace only about 40% of your pre-retirement earnings.
-You'll need to supplement your benefits with a pension, savings or investments.
-Many retirees seek part-time employment for all kinds of reasons, including the financial and mental benefits of staying active and involved in their communities.
+Social Security retirement benefits, intended more for lower wage earners, will replace only about 40% of your pre-retirement earnings; for a retiree who earned $100,000 a year, Social Security will only replace 33% of their pre-retirement earnings.
+You'll need to supplement your benefits with a pension (if available), savings or investments.
+Retirees seek part-time employment for all kinds of reasons, including the financial and mental benefits of staying active and involved in their communities.
 Still, it’s important to have a plan in place for generating additional income during your retirement.

 Here are five common retirement investment options to help you generate income.